dynamicslab/pysensors/README.rst

 Contributing code
 ^^^^^^^^^^^^^^^^^
 We welcome contributions to PySensors.
 To contribute a new feature please submit a pull request.
-To get started we recommend installing the packages in ``requirements-dev.txt`` via
+To get started, we recommend installing the optional dev packages

 .. code-block:: bash

-    pip install -r requirements-dev.txt
+    pip install -e ".[dev]"

 This will allow you to run unit tests and automatically format your code.
 To be accepted your code should conform to PEP8 and pass all unit tests.
 Code can be tested by invoking